 Healthy detoxification is reliant upon healthy liver, kidney, bowel, digestive, lung, lymphatic and immune functions.
-Heavy metal toxicity, chemical toxicity, vitamin and mineral deficiencies or imbalances in the mineral ratios within the body can significantly impair the function of any of these organ systems.
+Your body is a detoxification system and carries out this job 24 hours 7 days a week.
+The success of this process is determined by 3 key factors – the amount of nutrients available to process waste, the way the genetics control the ability of body systems to work, and the level of toxin load coming in.
+Heavy metal toxicity, chemical toxicity, vitamin and mineral deficiencies, genetic factors or imbalances in the mineral ratios within the body can significantly impair the function of the detoxification organ systems.

 A healthy liver is required for a healthy bowel and good digestion.
-The better the liver works, the less stress there will be on the kidneys, immune system and lymphatic system.
+The better the liver works, the healthier the gut is, and the less stress there will be on the kidneys, immune system and lymphatic system.

 The symptoms of a dysfunctional liver are outlined below.